What to Know About Scheuermann’s Kyphosis

 It’s also known as Scheuermann’s disease, juvenile kyphosis, and juvenile discogenic disease.
 It’s present in one to eight percent of the U.S. population.

 There are two main types of Scheuermann's disease.
-Type one only involves the middle portion of your spine — the portion between your neck and lower back.
+Type one only involves the middle portion of your spine — the portion between your neck and upper back.
 This is the most common version of the condition.

 Type two involves both the middle and lower portions of your spine — respectively called the thoracic and lumbar regions.